TahsinAlahi/lvl-2_assingment-1/README.md

-# How TypeScript Improves Code Quality and Project Maintainability
+# Blog 1: How TypeScript Improves Code Quality and Project Maintainability

 TypeScript is a statically typed superset of JavaScript developed by Microsoft.
 It adds optional type annotations to JavaScript, enabling developers to catch bugs early, write more predictable code, and scale their projects with confidence.